AndreasNelson/LevvateApplication/README.md

 This repository is optimized for deployment on **Render**, **Railway**, or **Vercel**.

 ### Render (Blueprint)
-The included `render.yaml` allows for "one-click" deployment of both the frontend and backend services.
+The included `render.yaml` allows for "one-click" deployment of both the backend and frontend services.

+### Vercel (Frontend)
+The included `vercel.json` ensures that deep links and page refreshes work correctly with React Router.

 ### Database (Turso)
 To use a persistent cloud database: